parro-it/open-ssh-tunnel/readme.md

 * forwardTimeout - How many millisecond to wait before reject with a timeout error.

-* __localIP__ and __localPort__ are the address and port of the local endpoint of the tunnel on your machine.
+* __localAddr__ and __localPort__ are the address and port of the local endpoint of the tunnel on your machine.
 They are passed to net server connect method.

 * All other options are passed to [ssh2 `Client.connect` method](https://github.com/mscdex/ssh2/blob/master/README.md#api).